-3. Risk management systems
+3. Risk Management Systems

-The directors of abrdn Fund Managers Limited ("aFML") collectively assume responsibility for aFML's obligations under the AIFMD including monitoring the Company's risk profile during the year.
+The directors of abrdn Fund Managers Limited collectively assume responsibility for aFML's obligations under the FCA Handbook including monitoring the Company's risk profile during the year.

-aFML, as a fully integrated member of the Aberdeen Group plc group of companies, receives a variety of services and support in the conduct of its business activities from the resources of the Aberdeen Group plc. aFML conducts its risk oversight - including in the conduct of its risk oversight function, through the operation of the Aberdeen Group's risk management processes and systems.
-Further details of the Aberdeen Group's risk management processes are set out in the Appendix to this document.
+aFML, as a fully integrated member of the Aberdeen group of companies, receives a variety of services and support in the conduct of its business activities from the resources of the Aberdeen Group. aFML conducts its risk oversight, including in the conduct of its risk oversight function, through the operation of the Aberdeen Group's risk management processes and systems.
+Further details of the Aberdeen Group's risk management programme and systems are set out in the Appendix to this document.